-Dr. Huang currently maintains a private studio in Boston, with students ranging from six years old to adults.
+Dr. Huang currently maintains a private studio in Newton, with students ranging from six years old to adults.
 She also serves as the violin faculty at the New England Conservatory School of Continuing Education and preparatory school.

 Teaching Philosophy